mhdramadhanarvin/ZOT-skill-test/README.md

 ## Bonus Problem 1
-Provide resource on container orchestration using IaC (Infrastructure as Code).
-In this
+Provide resources on container orchestration using IaC (Infrastructure as Code).
+Here I use Terraform to create a Cloud Run Hello-World service and deploy it.

 ## Bonus Problem 2
 Create a CI task to run unit-tests and a CD task for deployment services.
 In this case I'll be using Gitlab CI as the tool to run the job so I'm just attaching one `.gitlab-ci.yml` file as the job configuration.
 Before trying this configuration, first prepare some CI/CD Variables: